Overtraining is one of the five most common training mistakes that a long distance runner can make.

 It is fairly easy to avoid the negative effects of over training.

-Cut down on your training volume rest days!
+Cut down on your training volume and add rest days!

 Do not return to your regular training schedule until you feel rested, enthused and ready to continue.
 If you have big competition coming the best thing might be to pull out instead of pushing your body to an extreme.